jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 __C__ now is in a way part of command __A__.
 It executes when __A__ executes.
 It’s like the code of __B__ is inserted right into command __A__.

-When one square is called, its containing diamonds will be called too:
+When one square is called, its containing diamonds will also be called:

 ![](images/7.%20Commands%20Ideas.015.jpeg)